 The month of November brings lung cancer into focus.
-Over the past few years great strides have been made in the treatment of non small cell lung cancer due to the advancement of precision cancer medicines and immunotherapy.
+Over the past few years great strides have been made in the treatment of non small cell lung cancer in particular due to the advancement of precision cancer medicines, immunotherapy and genomic testing.

-Lung cancer remains the second most common cancer in women (behind breast cancer) and also the second most common in men (behind prostate cancer).
-In 2021 there will be approximately 225,000 individuals diagnosed with lung cancer in the United States.
+Lung cancer does however remain the second most common cancer in women (behind breast cancer) and also the second most common in men (behind prostate cancer).
+In 2022 there will be approximately 225,000 individuals diagnosed with lung cancer in the United States.

 - Update on Side Effects of Checkpoint Inhibitor Immunotherapy

 - What Every Women Should Know About Lung Cancer

 - Advances in Precision Medicines & Immunotherapy for Early Stage NSCLC

 - Understand the latest treatment advances with precision cancer medicines

 4 Ways To Maintain Your Standard Of Living Into Retirement

 During uncertain economic times, preparing for retirement might feel daunting.